Introduction

 is a Rust library designed to simplify the process of actor-based concurrency.
 It provides an abstraction over tokio green threads and flume channels, allowing for easier management of tokio threads and efficient message passing between them. speare

-revolves around a main abstraction: Process
+revolves around a main abstraction: Actor

 -- which lives on its own green thread owning its data, reducing the risks of deadlocks and encouraging a modular design.
 No more Arc<Mutex<T>>